By James Eliot, Markets & Finance Editor

 Q: Why are traditional trading strategies like pairs-trading becoming popular again?

-A: Amidst rising market volatility, institutional investors have recognized the reliability of traditional strategies, which offer stable returns compared to newer, more risky methodologies like high-frequency trading.
+A: Amidst rising market volatility, institutional investors have recognized the reliability of traditional strategies over more complex methods, leading to a resurgence in their use.

 Recommended Tools